 - What does high quality discussion look and sound like?

-Feel free to download our discussion graphic organizer and our list of sentences starters to use in your classroom discussions.
+Feel free to download the discussion graphic organizer and our list of sentence starters, linked below, to use in your classroom discussions.